Opening to Members of the Public

 Language information sheets are available for group leaders or individual students in French, Italian, Spanish, Dutch and German.

 Coach drivers have free entry to the Castle and Gardens and are entitled to receive a free voucher for drinks and food in the Tea Room.
-There is unlimited free parking for coaches and cars.

 Visitors are welcome to picnic in all areas of the gardens and grounds.
 Picnic tables are provided where indicated on the gardens map between the walled garden and the lake near the Tea Room and in the ‘Donkey Paddock’.
 Please avoid any function or private event taking place at the time.
 Bar-b-ques or any other naked flames are not permitted anywhere in the gardens and grounds.